Believe it or not, how you bubble can have a big impact on your score. Here’s the best way to bubble the SAT.

 When I skip a question, I circle the number of the question (in case I have time at the end to go back to it, it makes it easier to find on the page.)

-Circle the question number so it’s easy to find and you can come back to it if you have time.
+Circle the question number in your booklet so it’s easy to find and you can come back to it if you have time.

 In the meantime, mark it as A on your answer sheet.
 (Here’s why you should always guess “A” when you don’t know the right answer, can’t eliminate any other answers, and need to take a wild guess.)